AndrewDevlin/roman-numerals/README.md

 Input: 4000
 Output: Alert not a valid entry.

-* Add value of symbols
+* Type in number for multi-digit Roman numbers
 Input: 2
 Output: II